Watch a DEC clip about why you should use phosphorous free fertilizer.

 Support Local Ecology

-As development replaces natural habitats, planting gardens, parks, and roadsides with New York natives can provide a "bridge" to nearby remaining wildlands.
+As development replaces natural habitats, planting gardens, parks, and roadsides with New York native plants can provide a "bridge" to nearby remaining wildlands.

 Try native plants.
-The Native Plants for Gardening and Landscaping Fact Sheet (PDF, 2 MB) provides examples of native trees, shrubs, vines, grasses, and flowers that work well in home gardens and landscaping.
+The Native Plants for Gardening and Landscaping Fact Sheets (PDF) provide examples of native trees, shrubs, vines, grasses, and flowers that work well in home gardens and landscaping.
 Additional information about gardening with native plants can be found at bookstores, online and at your local library.
+Your local Soil and Water Conservation District may also be able to provide guidance.

 Grow More, Mow Less